Skip to Content

 Research Your Disney Cruise

-After you’ve paid your deposit, it’s a good idea to do some research – about the ship, and the ports of call.
-You’ll find that there are so many excursions offered, and you’ll want to book them ahead of time because they do fill up.
+After you’ve paid your deposit, it’s a good idea to do some research about the ship and the ports of call.
+You’ll find that many excursions are offered, and you’ll want to book them ahead of time because they fill up.

-Keep in mind the ages of your kids – some of the excursions are definitely too challenging for younger kids, but the Disney Cruise Line website does a fantastic job showing that info.
-You should also research the different entertainment and dining options available on board, that way you know exactly what to expect.
+Keep in mind your kids’ ages —some of the excursions are definitely too challenging for younger kids, but the Disney Cruise Line website does a fantastic job of explaining that.
+You should also research the different entertainment and dining options available on board so you know exactly what to expect.

-Remember that you don’t have to do an excursion in every port, if you don’t want to.
-There’s always the option to explore on your own, or to stay on the ship.
+Remember that you don’t have to go on an excursion to every port if you don’t want to.
+There’s always the option to explore on your own or to stay on the ship.

 The Disney Dream at Castaway Cay